-(Chow 1960)(Myers and Nicosia 1970)(Dodson, Tybout et al. 1978)(Moinpour, McCullough et al. 1976)(Moinpour, McCullough et al. 1976)(Moinpour, McCullough et al. 1976)

-These studies all assume constant effects of the price and promotions.
-In practice, the effect of prices and promotions may change due to many influencing factors including the change of economic conditions, the change in consumer tastes, and new competitor entry etc. which are usually not observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
+These studies typically assume that the impact of marketing activities on sales remain constant over time.
+In practice, the effect of prices and promotions may change due to many non-controllable factors which may include for instance a change of economic conditions, a change in consumer tastes or the new competitor entry etc. which are usually not observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
 For example, customers may become more price/deal sensitive during an economic crunch.
-They may change their tastes due to cognitive bias, the change of their familiarity to the product, and the change of their lifestyle and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
+They may change their tastes due to cognitive bias, the change of their familiarity with the product, and the change of their lifestyle and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
 When a new competitor enters the market, the effect of prices and promotions of the focal product may be reduced not only because the new competitor launches their marketing activities but also because customers seek variety.
 In the year of 2014, the German low-price retail chain Aldi has opened more than 400 stores in the United States, which put great pressures on existing retail chains (Loeb, 2015).